Is Casu Marzu Cheese The Best Sardinian Cheese?

 But I digress…

-Casu Marzu Cheese, the Sardinian maggot cheese, is one of the most famous (or infamous) products in all of Sardinia.
-Its name can be translated as rotten cheese, but although it’s not exactly inspiring, the Casu Marzu is extremely appreciated.
+Casu Marzu Cheese, the Sardinian maggot cheese, is one of the most famous (or infamous) products of Sardinia.
+You could roughly translate its name to “rotten cheese” (though it is not rotten).
+Although it’s not exactly inspiring, older generations of locals love Casu Marzu.

 Sardinian Pecorino

 When talking about Sardinian cheeses, locals usually think of Pecorino Sardo.
-Produced since the 18th century, the Sardinian Pecorino is divided into two different types: the Pecorino Dolce, aged from 20 to 60 days, and the Pecorino Maturo, aged over 60 days.
+Produced since the 18th century, there are two different kinds of Sardinian Pecorino: the Pecorino Dolce, aged from 20 to 60 days, and the Pecorino Maturo, aged over 60 days.

 Fiore Sardo